 U2: RPM 2, u/min

-If we continue to look at the situation of the expanding factory as we have done with the previous two examples we can see the effect of the additional air flow on the power consumption of the fan.
+If look at the situation of the expanding factory as we have done with the previous two examples we can see the effect of the additional air flow on the power consumption of the fan.
 From the original duty point, we know that the power consumption was 2.12kW at 18750m3/hr @ 40Pa. so what will the total additional power consumption be for all 20 fans?

 By using the above formula, (Eq 3.) we find that: